-^{} K K 11 363-364 But Dr Careri (in Churchill's Voyages iv 249) and Manucci (ii 306-'8) speak of his being insulted and beaten when taken to Aurangrib Ishwardas tells the characteristic story that at the time of his capture Abul Hasan was merry making with his dancing girls and musicians and when the girls stopped their dance in alarm at the entrance of the enemy he cried out to them "Go on dancing as before Every minute that I can spend in pleasure is a great gain" Firuz Jang raised him from his throne and led him, mounted on a horse, to the Emperor a presence Abul Hasan without making kurnish or salam walked in erect The Emperor asked, "How are you?"
-He replied, "I neither rejoice nor grieve.
-But I am delighted to gaze at what has made itself visible from behind the screen of the inscrutable" (93 a and b)
+^{}K. K. ii.
+363-364.
+But Dr. Careri (in Churchill's Voyages, iv.
+249) and Manucci (ii.
+306-'8) speak of his being insulted and beaten when taken to Aurangzib.
+Ishwardas tells the characteristic story that at the time of his capture Abul Hasan was merry making with his dancing-girls and musicians and, when the girls stopped their dance in alarm at the entrance of the enemy, he cried out to them, "Go on dancing as before.
+Every minute that I can spend in pleasure is a great gain."
+Firuz Jang raised him from his throne and led him, mounted on a horse, to the Emperor's presence.
+Abul Hasan, without making kunish or salam walked in erect.
+The Emperor asked, "How are you?"
+He replied, "I neither rejoice...... nor grieve.
+But I am delighted to gaze at what has made itself visible from behind the screen of the inscrutable."
+(93 a and b.)